4ch1m/huElectron/README.md

 While there are many mobile-apps available for the lighting system from _Philips_, only few "traditional" desktop-apps can be found.

-Since most of these desktop-apps are closed-source and only available for _Windows_ / _Mac_, I've decided to create an open-source app which will run on all popular systems; including Linux.
+Since most of these desktop-apps are closed-source and only available for _Windows_ / _Mac_, I've decided to create an open-source app which will run on all popular systems; including _Linux_.

 Also, this is my first _Electron_-app; so it served as some kind of playground for me. :wink: